xx205/voxsrc2020_speaker_verification/README.md

 # Overview

+This project only partially reflects the best practices in speaker verification technology up till 2020.

 ## Data preparation

 * Training data are prepared following Kaldi voxceleb recipe, VoxCeleb2_dev and its four augmented versions are generated using RIRS_NOISES and MUSAN datasets